mikelexx/alx-backend-javascript/0x02-ES6_classes/README.md

 Implement a class named `Pricing`:

-Constructor attributes:
+- Constructor attributes:
-`amount` (Number)
+  - `amount` (Number)
-`currency` (Currency)
+  - `currency` (Currency)
-Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`) Implement a getter and setter for each attribute.
+- Each attribute must be stored in an "underscore" attribute version (ex: `name` is stored in `_name`)
+- Implement a getter and setter for each attribute.
-Implement a method named `displayFullPrice` that returns the attributes in the following format `amount currency_name (currency_code).`
+- Implement a method named `displayFullPrice` that returns the attributes in the following format `amount currency_name (currency_code)`.
-Implement a static method named convertPrice.
+- Implement a static method named `convertPrice`.
 It should accept two arguments: `amount` (Number), `conversionRate` (Number).
 The function should return the amount multiplied by the conversion rate.

 ```
 bob@dylan:~$ cat 4-main.js
 import Pricing from './4-pricing.js';